AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 ---
 title: 'How to Set up Create React App with TypeScript, Ant Design, LESS, CSS Modules, and ESLint'
-description: Enjoy a better dev experience by setting up React with TypeScript, customizing the Ant Design theme with LESS and CSS Modules, and formatting your code with ESLint, all without ejecting from CRA.
+description: Enjoy a better dev experience by setting up React with TypeScript, customizing the Ant Design theme with LESS and CSS Modules, and linting your code.
 keywords: ['create react app with typescript', 'customize ant design theme', 'create react app css modules and typescript']
 tags: [dev, frontend, react]
 last_updated: 2020-05-30